khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/e8e15715-6617-4480-b7fd-88c342d25a61)

-### A horizontal bar chart of Renewable Energy sector contribution per REGION, The result show that Northen Africa is the leading among all the five regions with a total contribution of $44.2B.
+#### A horizontal bar chart of renewable energy sector contributions by region shows Northern Africa leading with a total contribution of $44.2 Billion, surpassing the other four regions.